SteveCastle/openmob/packages/tern-cms/README.md

-# tern-cms
+# Tern CMS

-A quick description of tern-cms.
+A CMS for content management on the OpenMob Platform.
+Provides a graphql schema for starling.